-Now, after more than seven decades of research in the field of intracellular proteolysis, and with the discovery of the lysosome and later the ubiquitin-proteasome system, it is clear that the field has been revolutionized.
-We now recognize that intracellular proteins are turning over extensively, that the process is specific, and that the stability of many proteins is regulated individually and can vary under different conditions.
+Now, after more then six decades of research in the field and with the discovery of the lysosome and later the complex ubiquitin-proteasome system with its numerous tributaries, it is clear that the area has been revolutionized.
+We now realize that intracellular proteins are turning over extensively, that this process is specific, and that the stability of many proteins is regulated individually and can vary under different conditions.
 From a scavenger, unregulated and nonspecific end process, it has become clear that proteolysis of cellular proteins is a highly complex, temporally controlled and tightly regulated process that plays major roles in a broad array of basic pathways.
-Among these processes are cell cycle, development, differentiation, regulation of transcription, antigen presentation, signal transduction, receptor-mediated endocytosis, quality control, and modulation of diverse metabolic pathways.
-Subsequently, it has changed the paradigm that regulated protein degradation in an equally important position.
-With the multitude of substrates targeted and processes involved, it has not been surprising to find that aberrations in the pathway have been implicated in the pathogenesis of many diseases, among them certain malignancies, neurodegeneration, and disorders of the immune and inflammatory system.
+Among these processes are cell cycle, development, differentiation, regulation of transcription, antigen presentation, signal transduction, receptor-mediated endocytosis, quality control and modulation of diverse metabolic pathways.
+Subsequently, it has changed the paradigm that regulation of cellular processes occurs mostly at the transcriptional and translational levels, and has set regulated protein degradation in an equally important position.
+With the multitude of substrates targeted and processes involved, it is not surprising that aberrations in the pathway have been implicated in the pathogenesis of many diseases, among them certain malignancies, neurodegeneration, and disorders of the immune and inflammatory system.
 As a result, the system has become a platform for drug targeting, and mechanism-based drugs are currently developed, one of them is already on the market.